 The first step to staying ahead of breast disease is to know your body.
 Schedule an annual mammogram at the Mary Lou Beshears Breast Care Center by calling 719-365-2900.
 A doctor’s referral is not needed for an annual screening mammogram.

 The American College of Radiology and the National Comprehensive Cancer Network recommend that a woman of average risk begin routine annual screening mammography at age 40 and continue for as long as she is in good health.
 However, the American Cancer Society recommends screening starting at age 45.
 In cases where breast cancer runs in the family, or in other special circumstances, a doctor may recommend starting mammograms at an earlier age.
-UCHealth experts recommend that every woman talk to her primary care provider to determine what is best for her.
+UCHealth experts recommend that every woman talks to her primary care provider to determine what is best for her.

 Additional or earlier screenings may be recommended.
-Memorial also offers a High Risk Clinic at its Breast Surgery Center in Briargate.
+Memorial also offers a High-Risk Clinic at its Breast Surgery Center in Briargate.
 We offer personalized assessments for women who may have a higher-than-average risk for breast cancer.
-Call 719-477-0211 to schedule an appointment with the High Risk Clinic.
+Call 719-477-0211 to schedule an appointment with the High-Risk Clinic.